mikemiles-dev/netflow_parser/README.md

 ## Features

-* unix_timestamp - Current count since 0000 UTC 1970 as Duration.
+* unix_timestamp - When enabled a field `unix_time` is provided that uses the flow unix time as a count since 0000 UTC 1970 as Duration.
-* parse_unknown_fields - By default fields not listed in the netflow_parser library will not be parsed and an error is thrown for the packet.
-When set to true the field will be parsed as a vector of bytes.
+* parse_unknown_fields - When enabled fields not listed in this library will attempt to be parsed as a Vec of bytes and the field_number listed.
+When disabled an error is thrown when attempting to parse those fields.
+Enabled by default.

 ## Examples